-Institutions regularly validate the performance of the DMP by executing end-to-end fire drills at least twice a year.
+Institutions regularly validate the performance of the DMP by executing end-to-end fire drills at least once a year.
 These mock-up tests include all relevant staff involved in the close-out of different counterparties, including counterparties with complex portfolios covering several asset classes and/or business lines, or counterparties with specific risk profiles.

-6.3 Results of the assessment of the watchlist and DMPs
+6.3 Results of the assessment of watchlist and default management processes

-The overall outcome of the assessment is satisfactory for roughly two-thirds of the institutions and thus comparable with the overall results for the CCR governance area.
+The overall outcome of the assessment is satisfactory for roughly two-thirds of the institutions, which is similar to the overall results for the CCR governance area.

-Chart 12 shows that institutions are broadly aligned with good practices for information flows and the DMP.
-Some room for improvement was identified regarding the review of the watchlist performance and the documentation of the DMP policy.
-More efforts to align with good practices are necessary when it comes to the definition of watchlist indicators for CCR and the testing of the DMP in the form of regular fire drills.
+Chart 12 shows that institutions are broadly aligned with sound practices for information flows and the DMP.
+Some room for improvement was identified regarding the review of watchlist performance and the documentation of DMP policy.
+More efforts to align with sound practices are necessary when it comes to the definition of watchlist indicators for CCR and the testing of the DMP in the form of regular fire drills.

+Chart 12

-Chart 12Watchlist and DMP: overview of observed deviations from good practices per bank and practice
+Watchlist and default management processes: overview of observed deviations from sound practices per bank and practice

-Notes: Assessment as performed by the targeted review central team.
-See Table 3 for the numbering of practices.
-Ranking follows the two dimensions of practice and bank: good practices (rows) are sorted in the chart on the basis of the extent to which banks (columns) were observed to deviate from them in the targeted review.
-The highest degree of deviation is shown in the upper left corner.
+Source: Assessment as performed by the targeted review central team.

+Notes: See Table 3 for the numbering of practices.

+Ranking follows the two dimensions of practice and bank: sound practices (rows) are sorted in the chart on the basis of the extent to which banks (columns) were observed to deviate from them in the targeted review.
+The highest degree of deviation is shown in the top left corner.